 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

 It may be hard to believe, especially for those who passionately believe that money is of major significance to ensure human health and well-being.
 However, mental health cannot be bought with money or be materially induced.
-On the contrary, it could be said that the more a person believes that money and material things are the true source of peace and joy, the further away that person will actually be from having his mental health.
-True mental and relational health only comes from proper time and attention devoted to the subject, and through regular practicing skills that help make these things possible.
+On the contrary, it could be said that the more a person believes that money and material things are the real source of peace and joy, the further away that person will be from having his mental health.
+True psychological and relational health only comes from proper time and attention devoted to the subject, and through regular practicing skills that help make these things possible.

 When the primary interest in life is acquiring money and things, the consistent result is less energy, less time, and less opportunity to engage in health and relationship practices.
 The temporary sense of well-being available through money and acquisition of things can act very well as a counterfeit to real well-being.
-In truth however, sustainable mental and relational health only becomes available after a dependence on (and attachment to) money and things are abandoned.
+In truth, however, sustainable mental and relational health only becomes available after dependence on (and attachment to) money and things are abandoned.
 Unfortunately, many will not believe this truth until they become sick themselves or begin to notice their relationships falling apart.
 Even then, many will still not believe and find someone or something other to blame.

-Of course there may be many other enticements or interests that contribute to health neglect besides money, but consider carefully how much time you invest in growing a bank account and meeting the financial demands of the day.
+Of course, there may be many other enticements or interests that contribute to health neglect besides money, but carefully consider how much time you invest in growing a bank account and meeting the financial demands of the day.
 Since most people likely don’t pay much attention to this, it may come as a surprise to discover how little time is left over for essential mind and body maintenance activities.
-Obviously we are not outright encouraged to neglect ourselves by society, but it becomes an easy trap to fall into given the rules of capitalist system participation (always perceiving we are under threat of losing our comforts, conveniences, safety and security if money isn’t acquired and paid to those we are obligated).
+We are not outright encouraged to neglect ourselves by society, but it becomes an easy trap to fall into given the rules of capitalist system participation (always perceiving we are under threat of losing our comforts, conveniences, safety and security if money isn’t acquired and paid to those we are obligated).

-Quite often these types of neglect go unnoticed for an entire childhood development, and this can be the beginning point for conditions like Borderline Personality Disorder (and others) to take root.
+Quite often these types of neglect go unnoticed for during childhood development, and this can be the beginning point for conditions like Borderline Personality Disorder (and others) to take root.
 The essential point in the matter is whether or not a child has access to a healthy parent and experiences a healthy attachment.
 Where these things are absent to a child, for whatever reason, there is a chance mental health difficulties will be a part of that child’s future.